sureshvamshi/DEVOPS-1/README.md

  - symbols like $,#,@..etc

- - All of the Above:
+ - All of the Above :heavy_check_mark:

 **12.